Apprenticeships and Funding

 “The expectation is that off-the-job training is specifically to support the development of new behaviours and also skills and knowledge linked to the actual vocational occupation.”

 When you take on a new member of staff, practically everything they do will be new to them as they will be developing new knowledge, skills or behaviours.
-This should therefore be recorded as “off the job training” (o.t.j.t.) on our training logs and entered onto the weekly log on Moodle.
+This should therefore be recorded as “off the job training” (o.t.j.t.) on our training logs.
 A high proportion of their total o.t.j.t might therefore be achieved in their first 3 or 4 months in the office and/or after moving departments or taking on a different role.
-If this wasn’t initially identified or recorded, a “catch up” entry should be made – provided their training log justifies this.

 We will work closely with you and your apprentices to draft an outline plan of how this o.t.j.t. will be achieved over the period of the Apprenticeship.
 An added benefit of getting apprentices to record this “in office” o.t.j.t. is that they will better recognise that they have learned new skills and behaviours in the office and will value this more.
 This is, of course, the traditional training route in the profession – when one took one’s Articles and most learning was performed in the office.